-Applications are invited for the United States–South Pacific program (USSP) available studies to begin in August 2018.
-The studentships are awarded to pursue Master’s and Bachelor’s degree study at the University of Hawai‘i in fields that are directly relevant to the development needs of Pacific island countries.
+Applications are invited for the United States–South Pacific Scholarship Program (USSP) available studies to begin in August 2021.
+Scholarships are awarded to pursue Master’s and Bachelor’s degree study at the University of Hawai‘i in fields that are directly relevant to the development needs of Pacific island countries.

-The Program provides educational opportunities for academically talented individuals from South Pacific countries to pursue bachelor’s degree study at UH Hilo or master’s degree study at UH M?noa in fields that are directly relevant to development needs in the Pacific Islands region.
-The Program is also intended to provide participants opportunities to obtain a broader understanding of the United States.
+The Program provides educational opportunities for academically talented individuals from South Pacific countries to pursue bachelor’s degree study at UH Hilo or master’s degree study.

 User Review( votes)